mfaani/code-challenges/Tips/Cracking/readme.md

 If asked about your weakness, give a real example but also one that's a two sided sword 😅. e.g. "I forget details...which allows me to execute things quickly :D"
 My mistakes:
+ - Not properly communicating to manager/PM but then later spending time on stuff I thought was severly necessary.
+Like I should have more trust in myself that my decisions are right.
+Because more than often I've ended up doing that work later when my memory wasn't fresh and it had become a priority and then things got rushed...
+ - Trying to do a big ticket all in one go.
+Not breaking it down.
- - I often think too much and don't pull in my leads.
+ - I often think too much and don't pull in my leads in a timely manner.
  - If someone isn't meeting with me, then I have to create the meeting invite, I can't just say they were suppose to create the meeting
  - I became SME in certain domains, yet I should have created proper architectural diagrams and linked them at the right place i.e. I should have becamet the document champion of that subject too, not just the SME.
 Being an SME will effect your timings
  - Ever since we had attrition I had to spend more time outside my immediate team helping other teams due to having knowledge on app startup up.
 I should have managed my time bettter and communicated better with my manager